-In this video, Walt Maclay discusses the issues involved with bringing wearable medical devices from an idea to FDA approval based on his firms many experiences.
+So, what does it take to build FDA approved wearable devices?
+In this recorded video from the 10X Medical Device Conference, Walt Maclay discussed the issues involved with bringing wearable medical devices from an idea to FDA approval based on his firm’s many experiences.
 He explores areas including user interface issues, battery life, different sensing technologies, data security, and verification to meet FDA and CE requirements.

 Below is an edited transcript of the video:

-Voler offers electronic design services for wearable devices and IOT devices.
-We have helped many firms build medical devices that have been approved by the FDA, but here I will be focusing mainly on wearable devices and some of the particular challenges in obtaining accurate physiological measurements, which are usually the key mission for a wearable medical device.
-I will explain how battery limitations are major drivers in the design of wearable devices and how to navigate the trade-offs often encountered with limited power.
+Voler offers electronic design services for wearable devices and IoT devices.
+We have helped many firms build medical devices that have been approved by the FDA.
+Still, here I will be focusing mainly on wearable devices and some of the particular challenges in obtaining accurate physiological measurements, usually the key mission for a wearable medical device.
+I will explain how battery limitations are major drivers in wearable devices’ design and how to navigate the trade-offs often encountered with limited power.
 Finally, I will address data security and conclude with some observations on the FDA approval process.

-Right now wearable devices are “hot”.
-Fitbit was launched in 2007, but since then new innovations have been coming along, being driven by the need for data.
-Data companies come to us and say, “We don’t want to build a piece of hardware, but we need data, so we will have to build one.“ Hospitals also want to keep patients at home because, if patients go back with the same condition within 30 days, the hospitals don’t get paid.
-But they also don’t want their patients to get sick while staying at home so what do they do?
+Right now, wearable devices are hot.
+Fitbit was launched in 2007, but innovations have been coming along, being driven by the need for data since then.
+Data companies come to us and say, we don’t want to build a piece of hardware, but we need data, so we will have to build one.
+Hospitals also want to keep patients at home because if patients go back with the same condition within 30 days, the hospitals don’t get paid.
+But they also don’t want their patients to get sick while staying at home, so what do they do?
 They monitor their patients at home.